 If you’ve lost a tooth, the best solution for tooth loss is dental implants.
 How do dental implants work?
 They are placed into the empty space where the tooth used to be and provide the look and feel of a normal tooth.

-Dental implants offer benefits which other dental procedures do not.
+Dental implants offer benefits that other dental procedures do not.
 Other solutions for a missing tooth—such as a tooth-supported fixed bridge—can undermine long-term oral health because of the stress it puts on the surrounding teeth and the absence of pressure and activity in the empty gum space.

 A dental implant does not reduce or damage other teeth, and so your oral health is not compromised.